 Born, Norristown, Pa., June 30, 1920.
 Studied at the Pennsylvania Academy of the Fine Arts, coordinated with the University of Pennsylvania, received a B.F.A. and an M.F.A. degree.
-Awarded 1st prize in Perspective, 1st Thouron Prize in Composition, Cresson Traveling Scholarship, and Schiedt Traveling Scholarship from P.A.F.A.; Freedoms Foundation Award, 1953; Pennell Memorial Medal Award, 1966, 1968, 1970; the Bruce S. Marks Prize for drawing, 1971; First Prize, Watercolor, Jenkintown Festival of Art, 1973; Ralph Pallen Coleman Prize for Illustration, 1973; 1st Prize for Sculpture, Regional Council of Community Arts Center, 1974; Harrisons Morris Prize, 1975; Woodmere Prize, 1975; J. W. Zimmerman Memorial Prize, 1979.
-For work of distinction; a 71/2' Papier Maché Eagle for the private office of Leonard Tose, Phila.
+Awarded 1st prize in Perspective, 1st Thouron Prize in Composition, Cresson Traveling Scholarship, and Schiedt Traveling Scholarship from P.A.F.A.; Freedoms Foundation Award, 1953; Pennell Memorial Medal Award, 1966, 1968, 1970; the Bruce S. Marks Prize for drawing, 1971; First Prize, Watercolor, Jenkintown Festival of Art, 1973; Ralph Pallen Coleman Prize for Illustration, 1973; Jenkintown Festival of Art 1st Prize for Watercolor, 1973; 1st Prize for Sculpture, Regional Council of Community Arts Centers, 1974; Harrisons

+Morris Prize, 1975; Woodmere Prize, 1975; a 71⁄2' Papier Maché Eagle for the private office of Leonard Tose, Phila.
 Eagles Football Club; a Bronze Unicorn for the private office of the President of the Sun Oil Co.; murals in Commonwealth Federal Savings and Loan, the Continental Bank, West End branch, both of Norristown, the Lafayette Hills Br. office of the American Bank and Trust Co. of Pa., and the Hamilton-Reliance Savings Association, West Point office.
 Exhibited at the New York Metropolitan Museum and the Whitney Museum; the Library of Congress, Washington, D.C.; the Philadelphia Museum of Art; the Pennsylvania Academy of the Fine Arts; the Art Alliance and the Woodmere Art Galleries.
 Instructor at Hussian School of Art.
-Listed in Who's Who in American Art 1973.